 What to do around Angoulême ?

-- Visit the village of Saint Simon and the abbey of Saint Etienne de Bassac then sleep in the sublime Tiny House La Petite Garenne, we loved the calm of the place, the beauty of the tiny and its Nordic bath, about 30 minutes from Angoulême
+- Visit the gabarrier village of Saint Simon and the abbey of Saint Etienne de Bassac, then sleep in the sublime Tiny House La Petite Garenne.
+We loved the calm of the place, the beauty of the tiny and its Nordic bath, about 30 minutes from Angoulême.

-- Explore the 11th century Renaissance-style Château de La Rochefoucauld, about 30 minutes from Angoulême
+- Explore the 11th-century Renaissance Château de La Rochefoucauld, about 30 minutes from Angoulême.

 - Taste Cognac in the heart of the vineyards and learn more about the distillery techniques.
 Book online your tasting (duration 2h30) ! about 45 minutes from Angoulême